 - Subscription Services

-Our mission at Engaging Communities (ECS) is to turn community engagement into everyday practice, allowing you to transform your public services, decision making and ultimately people’s wellbeing, based on the views, expectations and experiences of the people you serve.
+Our mission at Engaging Communities Solutions (ECS) is to turn community engagement into everyday practice, allowing you to transform your public services, decision making and ultimately people’s wellbeing, based on the views, expectations and experiences of the people you serve.

 Our bank of dedicated volunteers combined with strong relationships with like-minded groups, organisations and agencies, gives us access to a rich source of data.
 But we oﬀer you much more than data gathering; we use the latest state of the art communications platforms and the considerable expertise of our evidence and insight professionals to analyse and interpret information to empower you to make better informed decisions – giving you the ability to make a real diﬀerence to your user’s experience.